tonybao96/veexecs/README.md

 # veexecs
 **AI-Driven Company Creation**

-Veexecs is a platform that leverages artificial intelligence to simulate running a company with various AI agents handling different business functions.
+Veexecs is a platform that leverages the OpenAI API to simulate running a company with various AI agents handling different business functions.
 This repository contains both the backend (API) and frontend components necessary to deploy and use the application locally.

 ## Prerequisites